ataraxao/cwa/docs/ADMIN_ROLE_SPEC.md

 *Conceptual template.
 Not legal or tax advice.*

 ## 1) Role summary
-The Independent Administrator is a neutral party who **controls transfers-out/distributions/freeze actions** for a restricted Vehicle Account and executes only **Administrator Events** (Liquidity Events, Termination unwind, Discretionary Gift Top-Ups (if instructed), and dispute holdback/release of undisputed amounts).
+The Independent Administrator is a neutral party who **controls transfers-out/distributions/freeze actions** for a restricted Vehicle Account and executes only **event-driven instructions under the Agreement** (Liquidity Events, Termination unwind, Dispute holdback/release of undisputed amounts, and Discretionary Gift Top-Ups **if instructed by Party A**).
 The Administrator is not a portfolio manager, relationship mediator, or fact finder.

-## 2) Administrator Events (the only actions the role performs)
+## 2) Event actions (the only actions the role performs)
 1) **Liquidity Event distribution** (only if Party B makes a valid Liquidity Election during the Liquidity Window)
 2) **Termination unwind** (upon effective termination notice or deemed termination trigger)
-3) **Discretionary Gift Top-Up** (only upon Party A’s written instruction, and only to Party B’s B Designated Account)
+3) **Discretionary Top-Up** (only upon Party A’s written instruction, and only to Party B’s B Designated Account)
 4) **Dispute holdback + release of undisputed amounts** (when notified of a dispute affecting distribution amounts)

 ## 3) What the Administrator MUST be able to do (capability requirements)